 • The term “junk food” was first popularized in the 1960s, but only really caught on following the release of the top radio hit, “Junk Food Junkie" in 1976.

-•The iconic Twinkie was threatened with extinction when maker Hostess filed for bankruptcy in 2012.
-The following year the company was bought up by a global management firm.
-Soon the famous snack cake returned to store shelves to the delight of millions of Americans coast to coast.
+• The iconic Twinkie was threatened with extinction when maker Hostess filed for bankruptcy in 2012.
+The following year the company was bought up by a global management firm and returned to store shelves to the delight of millions.
 The rapid turn of events was later billed as "the sweetest comeback in history ever."

 • The Tootsie Roll is named after its creator Leo Hirshfield's daughter Clara, whose nickname was "Tootsie."